-Berlin, being the capital of Nazi Germany, had several concentration camps in and around the city.
+Because Berlin was the capital city of Nazi Germany, there were a number of concentration camp in and around the capital.
 Some of the notable camps were:

 The Horrors and Liberation